DEV Community

 1. Encapsulation

-Encapsulation is the process of bundling data (properties) and methods (functions) that operate on that data into a single access.
+Encapsulation is the process of bundling data (properties) and methods (functions) that operate on that data into a single unit of access (a class).
 Protect internal data and ensure that objects control how their own data is modified.

 • Example: When you drive a car, you don’t need to know how the engine works — just press start.